KMouris/R_factor/README.md

 * File name: OriginalRow_OriginalColumn in the raster
     * This information will be used in the “RFactor_5” program in order to recreate the original raster, assigning the corresponding R factor to each cell, in its original position

+## Error checks
+The program checks for the following information:
+* If the input file directories and the result directories exist
+* If there are an equal number of precipitation and temperature files, in case the temp binary variable is True
+* It does NOT check if the precipitation files and temperature files correspond to the same dates.
+It combines the precipitation with the temperature in the same order they are read in the folder